yuanwang98/ywang09-minbert-default-final-project/README.md

 The files in this project are originally from Stanford CS 224N's starter repository: https://github.com/gpoesia/minbert-default-final-project.
 The code files are edited to complete this project.
 The most critical edits are in the the following two files: multitask_classifier.py and construct_datasets.py.

-The final project poster and final report could be found in the repository.
+The final project poster and final report could be found in the /Results folder.

 ### Acknowledgement (copied from https://github.com/gpoesia/minbert-default-final-project)